filegarden/mail/README.md

 ### Environment Variables

-Create a file named `.env` in your copy of the repository, and paste the following into it:
+Create a file named `.env` in your copy of the repository, and paste the following into it.

 ```sh
 ACME_ACCOUNT_EMAIL=